 Thirumalapuram Rock-Cut Cave Temples

-At a distance of 1 km from Thirumalapuram Bus Stop, 24 km Tenkasi and 62 km from Tirunelveli, The rock cut cave temples are situated on the hill of Thirumalapuram also known as Varanasimalai in Sankarankovil Taluk of Thirunelveli District.
-These ancient Cave temples are now under the protection of Archaeological Survey of India, it is one of the important heritage in Tamilnadu, and among the major places to visit as part of Tenkasi trip.
+At a distance of 1 km from Thirumalapuram Bus Stop, 24 km Tenkasi, and 62 km from Tirunelveli, the Thirumalapuram Rock-Cut Cave Temples are situated on Varanasimalai hill in Sankarankovil Taluk of the Thirunelveli district.
+Maintained by the Archaeological Survey of India, it is one of the important heritage in Tamilnadu, and among the major places to visit as part of Tenkasi trip.

-There are two rock cut cave temples which are excavated by Pandyan Kings in 750 AD.
-Among the two caves one is finished and other is unfinished.
-The finished one is more significant with rectangular ardha-mandapa with a flight of steps and cells on the western walls.
-It contains bas-relief sculptures and two inscriptions from Pandyan period.
+There are two rock-cut cave temples which are excavated by Pandyan Kings in 750 AD.
+Among the two caves, one is finished and the other is unfinished.
+The finished one is more significant with rectangular Ardha-mandapa with a flight of steps and cells on the western wall.
+It contains bas-relief sculptures and two inscriptions from the Pandyan period.

 This temple has 3 sections with 3 bas-relief structures.
 The first one is a beautiful dancing Siva with a bhootha gana and bull on both sides.
-Lord Shiva is seen in dancing posture of Chatura.
+Lord Shiva is seen in the dancing posture of Chatura.
 A dwarf near his foot plays the musical instrument.
-Second carving is a standing Lord Vishnu with 4 hands and 2 seated bhootha ganas on either sides with sankha and chakra on upper two hands.
+The second carving is a standing Lord Vishnu with 4 hands and 2 seated bhootha ganas on either.
 Seated Ganesha is seen next to him.
 On one side is the sanctum sanctorum with a Siva Lingam.
-On either sides of the entrance of sanctum sanctorum are dwarapalakas.
+On either side of the entrance of the sanctum sanctorum are dwarapalakas.
 There is another relief sculpture of Brahma with 4 hands and 3 visible heads.
-On the centre of the hall, facing the Siva Linga is a monolith Nandi which is in broken state.
+On the center of the hall, facing the Siva Linga is a monolith Nandi which is in a broken state.

 Timings: 9 AM - 5 PM